 Every day wear

 Most of the time in Costa Rica you will be wearing t-shirts and shorts or three-quarter pants.
 The weather is mainly hot and humid, so moisture-absorbing fabrics are a good idea.
-Also, try to stick to the natural breathable materials.
+Also, try to stick to natural breathable materials.

 However, if you are planning a visit to Monteverde Cloud Forest or Poas Volcano or any other destination along Costa Rica’s continental divide, make sure to pack a fleece and a pair of long pants.
 It gets quite chilly at the higher elevation, particularly in the evenings.